 O’Hill Dining Room and Fresh Food Co. have received 3 star certification for commitments to purchasing local and sustainable food and beverages, comprehensive waste reduction and diversion programs, incentives for reusable to-go containers and mugs, and efficient energy and water appliances throughout the buildings.

-To learn more about our Green Restaurant Certified locations on Grounds, please visit here.
+To learn more about our certified locations on Grounds, please visit here.

 Composting.
-U.Va.
-Dining partners with Black Bear Composting and Natural Organic Process Enterprise to divert pre- and post-consumer food waste from all residential dining rooms and at select retail locations on Grounds.
+UVA Dining partners with Black Bear Composting and Natural Organic Process Enterprise to divert pre- and post-consumer food waste from all residential dining rooms and at select retail locations on Grounds.
 The program started in 2008 with O’Hill Dining Room and expanded from there to over 20 locations.
-To date U.Va.
-Dining has diverted over 1,000 tons of organic matter from landfills!
-Look for composting bins and display boxes of items that can be composted at West Range Café, Fine Arts Café, and more.
-The U.Va.
-Student Garden, located across McCormick Road from O’Hill, uses the finalized compost product in the garden.
+To date UVA Dining has diverted over 1,000 tons of organic matter from landfills!
+Look for composting bins and display boxes of items that can be composted at West Range Café, Fine Arts Café, and The Castle.

 Cupanion: Our Reusable Mug Rewards Program.
-U.Va.
-Dining partnered with the Office for Sustainability in Fall 2015 to launch Cupanion, a reusable rewards program that aims to reduce waste across grounds.
+UVA Dining partnered with the Office for Sustainability in Fall 2015 to launch Cupanion, a reusable rewards program that aims to reduce waste across grounds.
 Built into a mobile app that tracks reuse for the University, the Cupanion app distributes rewards for using your own reusable cup or mug in locations across grounds like Starbucks, Greenberry's, and Argo Tea.
-Simply download the Cupanion app, scan the Cupanion barcodes at locations with your phone when using your reusable at our locations, and watch the rewards add up!
+Simply download the Fill it Forward app, scan the Cupanion barcodes at locations with your phone when using your reusable mug or bottle at our locations, and watch the rewards add up!

 Reusable To-Go Container Program.
 Reusable.
 Reliable.
 Ready to go!
-U.Va.
-Dining offers a free, convenient way to take food on the go while keeping our environmental footprint small.
-Students can sign up for a free reusable to-go container with any residential dining cashier.
+UVA Dining offers a free, convenient way to take food on the go while keeping our environmental footprint small.
+Students can ask for a free reusable to-go container in any residential dining location.
 Return the box after use and Dining washes and sanitizes it with our industrial dishwashers!
 Hundreds of students use their reusable to-go box regularly, keeping thousands of disposable boxes out of the landfill each year.